conormcafee/mitso-marketing/src/pages/what-we-offer/strategy.md

 serviceText: >-
-  As part of our strategic services, we assess where your business is now, where you want to be and it’s our job to close the gap between the two - setting a range of tactics and actions to fulfil SMART objectives.
+  As part of our strategic services, we assess where your business is now, where you want to be and it’s our job to close the gap between the two - setting a range of tactics and actions to drive business growth.
+It’s important to assess your product and service offering as well as your online performance, to look at competitor activity and to understand how your customers behave in an online environment.
 listOfServices:
   - Service: Business development
   - Service: Market Research